8 Best Breastfeeding Positions with Pictures

 - If baby’s head is lower than your breast, place a folded blanket or towel under their head to raise it up a bit.

-Inverted side lying breastfeeding position, also know as upside down position, possesses similar benefits as traditional side lying position.
+Inverted side lying breastfeeding position, also know as upside down position, provides similar benefits as traditional side lying position.

 Instead of baby’s feet pointing towards your feet, they are instead pointing in the direction of your head or the top of the bed.

-Another great option for co-sleeping moms or babyies delivered by cesarean.
+This is another great option for co-sleeping moms or babies delivered by cesarean.